gkovan/CheatSheets/aws-certified-solutions-architect-professional-sap-co2-v2.md

 ElastiCache gives you the ability to set up, manage, and scale a distributed in-memory data store or cache environment in the cloud.
 An ElastiCache cluster to cache the RDS database responses can improve repetitive read response times.

 * ElastiCache for Redis natively supports automatic Multi-AZ failover.
 * ElastiCache for Memcached does not natively support automatic Multi-AZ failover.
-ElastiCache for Redis does meet this requirement.

 ## Disaster recovery or fault tolerance
 * Multi-AZ with Automatic Failover is the best option when data retention, minimal downtime, and application performance are a priority.